Nutrition Management Department

 <Nutrition consultation>

-Nutrition counseling is provided in the nutrition counseling room on the 2nd floor or in the hospital ward.
-Since patients with various diseases come to our hospital, the content of nutritional counseling is wide-ranging.
-When providing nutritional consultations, I try to explain things in an easy-to-understand manner using food models and materials.
+Since patients with various diseases visit our hospital, the nutritional consultations cover a wide range of topics.
+When providing nutritional consultations, we try to explain things as clearly as possible using food models and materials.

 <Meal adjustment by registered Registered Dietitian >